Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/david_summary.md

 ## **Next Steps
 Implement methods to add, update, and delete student records.

-Improve error handling for database operations.
+## Improve error handling for database operations.

-Optimize database queries for better performance.
+## Optimize database queries for better performance.

+Student Logic - Database Integration
+Added LoadStudentsFromDatabase method:

+### Connects to the SQLite database.

+Fetches all records from the Students table.

+Instantiates Student objects and inserts them into:

+CustomHashTable<string, Student> for fast access.

+SortedLinkedList<Student> for ordered display.

+## Next Steps
+Add functionality to create, update, and delete student records.

+Ensure error handling and data validation for robustness.